rei/rei-cedar-docs/docs/components/accordion/README.md

 ## Usage

 CdrAccordion emits an event when its button is clicked.
-Use an event listener to toggle the value of the opened prop to open/close the accordion.
+Use an event listener to toggle the value of the opened prop to open or close the accordion.

 ```vue
 <template>